COVID is again raging across the U.S. just as Americans gather for the holidays

 Cancellations hit the sports and entertainment world

-The National Hockey League postponed 27 games so far and will postpone another 12 through Thursday because of COVID.
+The National Hockey League postponed 27 games so far and will postpone another 12 through Thursday because of COVID-19.

-The NHL and the National Hockey League Players' Association announced Sunday that the regular season would continue, but cross-border games between the U.S. and Canada would be rescheduled.
+The NHL and the National Hockey League Players' Association announced Sunday that the regular season would continue but that cross-border games between the U.S. and Canada would be rescheduled.

 The NFL also announced a series of postponements for some games through the week.